-As of December 31, 2021, we had net operating loss carryforwards for federal and state income tax purposes of \$159.6 million and \$170.2 million, respectively, which begin to expire in 2037.
-As of December 31, 2021, we also had available tax credit carryforwards for federal and state income tax purposes of \$8.6 million and \$2.8 million, respectively, which begin to expire in 2034.
+As of December 31, 2022, we had net operating loss, or NOL, carryforwards for federal and state income tax purposes of \$\$180.3 million and \$191.5 million, respectively, which begin to expire in 2037.
+As of December 31, 2022, we also had available tax credit carryforwards for federal and state income tax purposes of \$12.6 million and \$5.7 million, respectively, which begin to expire in 2032.
 To the extent that our taxable income exceeds any current year operating losses, we plan to use our carryforwards to offset income that would otherwise be taxable.
-However, utilization of carryforwards generated in tax years beginning after December 31, 2018 is limited to a maximum of 80% of the taxable income for such year determined without regard to such carryforwards.
-In addition, under Section 382 of the Code, changes in our ownership may limit the amount of our net operating loss carryforwards and tax credit carryforwards that could be utilized annually to offset our future taxable income, if any.
+However, utilization of carryforwards generated in tax years beginning after December 31, 2017 is limited to a maximum of 80% of the taxable income for such year determined without regard to such carryforwards.
+In addition, under Section 382 of the Internal Revenue Code (the "Code"), changes in our ownership may limit the amount of our net operating loss carryforwards and tax credit carryforwards that could be utilized annually to offset our future taxable income, if any.
 This limitation would generally apply in the event of a cumulative change in ownership of our company of more than 50% within a three-year period.
-We have not performed an analysis to determine whether there has been an ownership change pursuant to Section 382.
+We have not performed an analysis to determine whether there has been an ownership change pursuant to Section 382 of the Code.
 Any such limitation may significantly reduce our ability to utilize our net operating loss carryforwards and tax credit carryforwards before they expire.
-Private placements, our IPO and other transactions that have occurred since our inception may trigger such an ownership change pursuant to Section 382.
+Private placements, our IPO and other transactions that have occurred since our inception or that may occur in the future could result in such an ownership change pursuant to Section 382 of the Internal Revenue Code.
 Any such limitation, whether as the result of our IPO, prior private placements, sales of our common stock by our existing stockholders or additional sales of our common stock by us, could have a material adverse effect on our results of operations in future years.
-There is also a risk that due to regulatory changes, such as suspensions on the use of net operating losses ("NOLs"), or other unforeseen reasons, our existing NOLs could expire or otherwise be unavailable to offset future income tax liabilities.
-On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security ("CARES Act"), was signed into law.
-The CARES Act changes certain provisions of the Tax Cuts and Jobs Act of 2017 ("Tax Act").
+There is also a risk that due to regulatory changes at the state level, such as suspensions on the use of NOLs, or other unforeseen reasons, our existing NOLs could expire or otherwise be unavailable to offset future income tax liabilities.